-Cousin Bobby is a tight knit collection of high caliber bluegrass players.
-A rowdy band of hooligans ready to melt your face with harmonies, licks, and old-time music played like a freight train crashing through your living room.
-Formed in the smoldering ashes of local folk rockers The Lonesome Draw, this rosé-drenched collective of hardened pickers come prepared to make sure you go home satisfied.
+Cousin Bobby is a tight-knit collection of high-caliber bluegrass players.
+We are a rowdy band of (very kind, sweet) hooligans ready to melt your face with harmonies, licks, and old-time music played like a freight train crashing through your living room.
+Formed in the smoldering ashes of local folk rockers The Lonesome Draw, this collective of hardened pickers come prepared to make sure you go home satisfied.
 We’ll be playing the bluegrass music at our next family reunion.
 Scroll down to read up on us.

 Nash Reilly – Dobro // Nash Reilly emerged from the wild west five years ago to make electronics and play the dobro in the big city.
 He’s been a noise ordinance violation in Somerville ever since.
 Nash’s influences include Andy Hall, Jerry Douglas, Gene Wooten, and the next door neighbor’s Labrador.

 Joe Kenneally – Guitar // Joe spent too many years wasting away playing jazz guitar.
 He was saved by the bluegrass gods about a decade ago and hasn’t turned back.
 He sings too high and too loud.
 You can find him in the dead of night at Greyfox recommending we play Streamline Cannonball a fifth time.